 In our quest for cheap and disposable, the true human and environmental cost is hidden.

-Not up on this lingo?
-Think Forever21: cheap, abundant, changing with the seasons.
-But just like fast food, fast fashion production cuts corners at every level: growing materials, making clothing, selling pieces at the outrageously low prices we’ve come to expect.
+Chains like Forever21 and H&M stuff their stores with cheap, abundant fashions changing faster than the seasons.
+But just like fast food, fast fashion production cuts corners at every level: growing materials, ma, selling pieces at the outrageously low prices we’ve come to expect.
 Like slow food, slow fashion returns to our roots, resulting in beautiful handmade pieces made with love that respect people and our planet.

 These two blouses are very similar, but one takes makers’ lives into account from design to finish.
-Guess which one we love?
+Guess which one will survive more wash cycles?
+Guess which one will look more expensive and polished?

 Instead of hiding the human effort behind fashion, Raven+Lily wants you to meet the 1,000 at-risk women they partner with to create that perfect dress or necklace.
 Elsabet, a single mother from Ethiopia, was begging on the street to support her son and now makes necklaces.
 She wants you to know, when you buy “a necklace you are not just buying jewelry, you are transforming lives”.
 How is that for a conversation starter at a party?